notslang/jade-book/views/_ch7.md

 ###Jade

 If you are including a Jade file, then rather than compiling it into HTML, it will be parsed and the AST (Abstract Syntax Tree) will be injected into the spot where the include was.
 This means that even variables behave as if they were written in the same file.
-Also, if you’re including a Jade file, you don’t need to use the `.jade` file extension.
+Also, if you're including a Jade file, you don't need to use the `.jade` file extension.

 *book-format.jade*